giandifra/simple_share/README.md

 # Simple Share

-Flutter plugin to share file or text.
+A Flutter plugin for share file (image, PDF, video, ecc) or text.

 ## Installation